 According to the news, Mr. Boseman passed away “intestate” or without a will.
 As a result, his family had to follow the laws outlined by the state of California.
 His wife and his parents were to evenly split his estate because he did not have a plan in place saying otherwise.
 Mr. Boseman is also not out of line with other recent, tragic losses of celebrities and the lack of critical planning.

 When Prince passed away, he did not have an estate plan in place that governed his assets and how he wanted those around him to inherit.
 It is still reported now, years later, that the fighting continues.
 By contrast, Aretha Franklin was reported to have over four wills.
 However, not a single one of them were properly executed or completed.
 As a result, her estate has lingered over four years and now the IRS must be paid millions of dollars in unpaid taxes.

 Even the best estate plan can still be challenged.
 This makes proactive estate planning with an experienced estate planning attorney critical.
 As a lesson, let’s not forget that when Robin Williams passed away he had a strong estate plan but, according to reports, his family still engaged in a five year legal battle over the assets within it.

-What estate planning lessons can we learn from these celebrities?
+What costly estate planning mistakes can we learn from these celebrities?
 What can they teach us to protect ourselves and those around us?
 What about our desire, like theirs, to leave a legacy not just within our own family but in our community?
 Let us share a few key lessons we should take away from this conversation:

 • Everyone needs an estate plan to ensure their family is protected